bogdansorg/linus-invest-flow/README.md

-# Python project starter

-Python 3.7 based project.
-Uses pre-commit hooks to lint (flake8) and autoformat (black) the code.
-Requires docstrings for everything.

-Fork this project and start developing.
+# Linus invest full-stack code challenge

+### Notes
+* assumes SQLite is installed an running on the host OS.
+* uses Python for the backend code
+* uses React+Typescript for the frontend part

 ## Install

 - clone repository
 - move to project dir: `cd ./<project_folder>`
 - depending on OS make sure you're using the Python 3.7
 - install or upgrade `pip` to latest version

 `python3 -m pip install --user --upgrade pip`